PureDarwin/puredarwin.github.io/index.md

 ### Why spend time on Darwin?

-For learning and for fun.
+For learning BSD stuff and for fun.

 ### How does PureDarwin relate to the former OpenDarwin project?